Menu

 What fruit trees grow best in Melbourne?

-Melbourne's cool temperate climate is excellent for stone fruit (peaches, plums, nectarines, cherries, apricots), apples, pears, figs, citrus (lemons, mandarins, oranges), persimmons, and berries (blueberries, raspberries, blackberries, strawberries).
+Melbourne's cool temperate climate is excellent for apples, pears, plums, cherries, figs, citrus (lemons, mandarins, oranges), feijoas, persimmons, quinces, and blueberries.
 The cold winters provide the chill hours that many deciduous fruit trees need.

 When should I plant fruit trees in Melbourne?

-Plant bare-rooted deciduous fruit trees (stone fruit, apples, pears) in June, July, or August while they are dormant.
-Plant container-grown evergreen trees (citrus, figs) in spring from September to November after the frost risk has passed.
+Plant bare-rooted deciduous fruit trees (apples, pears, plums, cherries) in June, July, or August while they are dormant.
+Plant container-grown evergreen trees (citrus, feijoas) in spring from September to November after the frost risk has passed.

 Can I grow citrus in Melbourne?